 All looked set fair for the 21st century, but the 9/11 terror attacks caused global panic and hit travel hard.
 At the same time, ‘no-frills’ or ‘low-cost’ airlines that grew out of deregulation in the mid-1990s started turning their attention to package holiday routes, having already undermined city break packages.
 Online booking of EasyJet, Ryanair and other airlines led to a boom in ‘do-it-yourself holidays’, with many online firms now offering accommodation bookings and resort transfers to go with the flight.
 The golden age of package holidays was finally over, with the ‘big four’ becoming the ‘big two’ in 2007 as Thomson merged with First Choice, and Thomas Cook with Airtours.

 After more than four decades Thomson remains a market leader, although the TUI brand will replace it in 2017.
-Thomas Cook, which is celebrating its 175th anniversary, hopes to grow again after a turbulent few years, but package holiday operators – which gave so many people their first taste of foreign travel – now have a much lower share than a decade ago.
+Thomas Cook, which celebrated its 175th anniversary in July 2016, has experienced a turbulent few years, and package holiday operators – which gave so many people their first taste of foreign travel – have a much lower share than a decade ago.
 Escorted tour operators are generally faring much better, as more enter middle age with disposable income and time to spare.
 Many medium-sized companies have disappeared, but there are still plenty of small tour operators offering the kind of holidays that their owners enjoy.
 In some ways, then, the wheel has turned full circle.

 Dave Richardson is the author of Let’s Go – A History of Package Holidays and Escorted Tours (Amberley Publishing, 2016).
 For more information, visit www.historyofpackagetours.co.uk